natlund/zola_website/content/software_engineering/principles_of_code_structure.md

 ```
 The code has been simplified considerably, and is easier to read.
 This shows the value of method polymorphism.

 But let's dig a little deeper.
 Obviously, the two functions for calculating area have been _moved_ to be attached to the data structures they operate on.
-And the main function `calculate_total_area_of_shapes()` no longer contains the _logical branching_.
-But where did the logical branching go?
-It has apparently disappeared.
+And the main function `calculate_total_area_of_shapes()` is drastically simpler because it no longer contains the logical branching.
+Was it moved?
+Upon inspection, the **logical branching** has apparently completely **disappeared** from our code!
+Where did it go?
 In fact, the logical branching is still inside the compiled (byte) code in the form of look-up table or similar.
 Method polymorphism has allowed us remove the logical branching from our source code, where it adds complexity for the human reader, and move it into the compiled code, where it is completely out of our sight, and now the responsibility of the computer.

 Removing the complexity of logical branching from our source code is perhaps an under-appreciated aspect of object-oriented techniques such as this.